vayurobins/reorder-entry-images/README.txt

 2. Settings page - set which post type or page to use this.

 == Changelog ==

+= 1.0.1 =
+* Added shortcode, to add images to your post/page.
+* Updated settings page with som information about the plugin and author.

 = 1.0 =
 * Launch first version of plugin.